Chazal: Chazal's authority

-Until the end of the Savoraim era, Chazal had the authority to comment on the Torah according to the standards of Talmudical hermeneutics as defined by the Law given to Moses at Sinai—sometimes even expounding a word or phrase outside its plain and ordinary sense.
+Until the end of the Savoraim era, the Chazal had the authority to comment on the Torah according to the standards of Talmudical hermeneutics as defined by the Law given to Moses at Sinai—sometimes even expounding a word or phrase outside its plain and ordinary sense.
 Nowadays in Orthodox Judaism, the authority of Chazal is not delegated to the current generation's sages; thus, the Torah cannot be commented upon in matters concerning Halakha if it contradicts Chazal's commentary.

-Until the middle of the Tannaim era, when there was a Sanhedrin (a high court of Jewish law), Chazal had also the authority to decree restrictions and to enact new religious regulations—in any matter they saw fit—concerning issues that were not included in the Torah, written or oral.
-The Rabbinic mitzvot (commandments) include the holidays of Purim and Hanukkah, the laws of muktzeh ("set-aside items") on Shabbat, the ritual washing of one's hands (netilat yadayim) before eating bread, the construction of eruvim (liminal gateways), and the institution of the current schedule of daily prayer services: shacharit (morning prayer), mincha (afternoon prayer), and ma'ariv (evening prayer).
+Until the middle of the Tannaim era, when there was a Sanhedrin (a high court of Jewish law), the Chazal also had the authority to decree restrictions and to enact new religious regulations—in any matter they saw fit—concerning issues that were not included in the Torah, written or oral.
+The list of Talmudic principles includes the holidays of Purim and Hanukkah, the laws of muktzeh ("set-aside items") on Shabbat, the ritual washing of one's hands (netilat yadayim) before eating bread, the construction of eruvim (liminal gateways), and the institution of the current schedule of daily prayer services: shacharit (morning prayer), mincha (afternoon prayer), and ma'ariv (evening prayer).